obsoletenerd/obsoletenerd.com/content/pages/links.md

 [Rotten Library](https://gwern.net/doc/rotten.com/library/index.html) - "An unforgettable collection of all that mankind swore to forget, but which we have trapped in agonizing clarity to remember always".
 A massive archive of articles covering every conceivable topic, with zero hesitation to go where more mainstream websites might shy away from.

+[Atomic Rockets](https://projectrho.com/public_html/rocket/) - The personal project of a single person that has to be one of the most comprehensive resources of Science Fiction information/facts/data ever attempted.
+If you're a Sci-Fi author or just a keen fan, this website is a mind-blowing example of how far a personal hobby website can go.

 <a id="#indexes-and-directories"></a>
 ## Indexes & Directories

 [Gossip's Web](https://gossipsweb.net) - A handmade directory of handmade websites.
 Like this links page but with orders of magnitude more content and better organisation.

+[The Useless Web](https://theuselessweb.com) - Directory of extremely random web creations by individuals who submit their projects to the list, and then you can click to see a random project by someone.
+Basically an art experiment in front-end web design and user interaction.

+[Cameron's World](https://www.cameronsworld.net) - An epic trip down Geocities-era memory lane.
+Meticulously crafted anti-minimalism homepage made to look like a digital scrapbook of 90s GIFs and backgrounds, scattered with links to random archived Geocities homepages.
+Dig around, there's treasure galore.

+[Wiby](https://wiby.org) - Search engine for personal websites, focussing on oldweb/indieweb style hobbyist/fan pages.
+Click the "surprise me" button to get some examples.

+[Ooh.Directory](https://ooh.directory) - A directory of 2,000+ blogs collated in the style of early Yahoo, completely with categories/sub-categories, search, and "go to a random blog" functions.
+A personal project of a single person.